 A photo or two

-April has been a busy month on the Birmingham-Southern campus, and this week, we feature two photos, both of them involving student activities.
+April is a busy month on the Birmingham-Southern campus, and this week, two photos caught our fancy, both of them involving student honors.